Crowndev/crw-sweeper/README.md

 and provides hybrid functionality between coin control and the "spendfrom" command line tool.

+## Installation
+- Download the artifact for your platform.
+- unzip it using your preferred unzip utility.
+**Note** that Github artifacts download as dynamically created zip files.
+Unfortunately this **strips the execute permission bit from linux/OSX executables**.
+After unzipping the artifact you must manually restore the execute permission by

+    ```chmod +x CrownSweeper```
+- move or copy the executable to your preferred location

 ## Operation
-Upon execution a window is displayed showing all the wallet addresses containing unlocked Unspent Transaction Outputs (
+Upon execution a window is displayed showing all the wallet addresses containing
+unlocked Unspent Transaction Outputs (